alan-turing-institute/scivision/notes/workshop-19-April-2022.md

 - Organise community calls when community is larger
 - Design SCIPI - Scivision Improvement Proposal Index - how to design system as a community
 - Recruit code of conduct chair for scivision
+    - Write Code of Conduct - do enforcement if anything goes wrong
+    - Project governance and decision-making
 - Can additional REG time be got for adding other projects to the scivision catalog?